gradvohl/YAPTT/syncThreads/README.md

 Section ZZZ brings an example for Condition variables.

 ## Barriers
 Barriers are a method to synchronize a group of threads at some point in each thread code.
-When all the threads reach a barrier, they will be released from the barrier.
+When all the threads reach a barrier, it will release them.

-Section WWW brings an example for barriers.
+Section WWW brings an example of barriers.